Course content & levels

 • Express yourself at length and produce fluent speech

-The weekly schedule of daytime courses varies according to your level:
+The weekly schedule for daytime classes variesdepending on your level:

 Registration fees